andrew-alarcon17/Starbucks_Capstone/README.md

 # Starbucks Capstone Project

 ## Project Description
-This project contains mimiced user behavior on the Starbucks rewards mobile application.
+This project contains mimicked user behavior on the Starbucks rewards mobile application.
 In this app, Starbucks sends out offers to its customers, like BOGO (buy one, get one free) or a discount.
 Different users get different offers.
 So the main goal of this project was to figure out which offers succeed the most to which types of customers.

 ## About the Data